What Does Contingent Mean in Real Estate?

 What does it mean when a house goes from active to contingent?

-Key Takeaways on The Meaning of Contingent
+Key Takeaways on What Contingent Means in Real Estate

 When searching for a home to purchase or preparing to put your home on the market, it is essential to understand the various stages that a home sale may go through before reaching closing status.
 While placing a contingent offer can still put the buyer at risk of not getting the property, it does provide a cushion of time for the buyer to sell their current home, secure financing, etc. Always consult with your real estate agent before placing an offer on a home, especially one that comes with contingencies.